zotbins/ZotBins_RaspPi/README.md

 # ZotBins_RaspPi
 This repository contains all code that manages and interacts with the Raspberry Pi's of the ZotBins project.
+To view the webapp repository please visit: [ZotBins Web App](https://github.com/caojoshua/ZotBins-Web-App).
 For more information on ZotBins, please visit: [ZotBins Info Video](tinyurl.com/zotbins)

 ## First Time Github Set-up
 If you are using Windows and you do not have git, install [git bash] (https://gitforwindows.org/)